X

 Before the Obergefell decision, the Utah Constitution held that marriage was between one man and one woman, explicitly prohibiting marriages of the same sex.
 (As of this writing, the law is still on the books, though the state of Utah has begun to recognize same-sex marriages in keeping with the Supreme Court decision, and a bill has been introduced to modify the law.)

-Salt Lake County, however, established a Mutual Commitment Registry (essentially a domestic partnership registry under another name) as a way to recognize relationships that were not able to be classified as marriages, and it still remains open.
+Salt Lake County, however, established a Mutual Commitment Registry (essentially a domestic partnership registry under another name) as a way to recognize relationships that were not able to be classified as marriages, and it remains open.
 There has been no move to abolish it, and indeed it still offers an option for those who want their relationship recognized without going through a marriage.

 Reasons To Have A Domestic Partnership Agreement